Do Squats Make Your Butt Bigger?

 - Your feet should be hip-width apart or wider.
 Play around with what feels most comfortable for you.
 Be sure that no matter how wide your feet are, your knees remain in line with your ankles.

-- Keep tall with your chest up, shoulders back, and head looking forward.
+- Keep tall with your chest up, shoulders back and head looking forwards.
 Keep this posture throughout.

 - Lower into a squat, keeping your knees in line with your ankles.
-Sit your butt back as though you’re reaching for a chair behind you.
+Sit your bum back as though you're reaching for a chair behind you.

 - Keep your spine neutral and avoid hunching your shoulders.

 - Lower until you cannot hold a straight line from the top of your head to your tailbone.
-If you notice your butt winking, or tucking under, shorten your squat by a few inches.
+If you notice your bum winking, or tucking under, shorten your squat by about 10cm.

 3.Insufficient Load